I Think I Am Pregnant: Now What?

 - Early pregnancy symptoms include nausea (with or without vomiting), breast tenderness, fatigue, frequent urination, mild uterine cramping, abdominal bloatedness, constipation, heartburn, food cravings, and mood changes.

 When Do Pregnancy Symptoms Start?

-It may seem confusing, but health care professionals have tracked pregnancies beginning with the first day of the last menstrual period.
-Forty weeks from that is when birth occurs on average.
-They did not and do not track from the moment of conception, simply because it is nearly impossible to determine the actual date and time of conception, when the sperm meets the egg.
+It may seem confusing, but healthcare professionals have tracked pregnancies beginning with the first day of the last menstrual period.
+Forty weeks after that is when birth occurs on average.
+They did not and do not track from the moment of conception, simply because it is nearly impossible to determine the actual date and time of conception when the sperm meets the egg.
 Sperm can live from 3-5 days (sometimes a bit longer) inside of a woman's body after intercourse, so there's no way to know exactly the moment of conception.

 Would you begin feeling pregnancy symptoms then?
 Not exactly.
 The fertilized egg, now a ball of developing cells, still needs to travel down to your uterus and implant itself in the uterine wall, releasing the hormone hCG (what is detected in pregnancy tests) as it completes implantation.
 That can take up to 6-10 days after conception.
 At that point in your cycle, you would be very close to expecting your next period.

 For most women trying to have their first baby, the first noticeable sign then of a pregnancy would be the missed period.
 Others who are more in tune with their bodies or who have already experienced a pregnancy would notice other symptoms, like fatigue, a few days sooner, suspecting pregnancy before the missed period.

 Is My Period Late or Am I Pregnant?

 If it's been 5 weeks (or about 35 days) since your last period and you had intercourse three weeks ago, you might be wondering if you are pregnant or just experiencing pre-menstrual symptoms.